 I’d love to move everyone’s weddings to next year for free, I honestly would, but if I did this I wouldn’t be in business next year to shoot them, the fee helps keep my head above water until next year so I can attend, shoot and absolutely rock your wedding photos!

-I have a mortgage to pay, bills to pay and my business to run and we are a single income family, so postponements would hurt us financially to the point where I’d have to close the business.
-I don’t want to leave you in a position next year where you’ve booked me, paid a booking fee, and then have no photographer to shoot your wedding.
+I have a mortgage to pay, bills to pay and my business to run, so postponements would hurt us financially to the point where I’d have to close the business.

 Anyone who knows me would tell you I hate talking about money, so this subject is quite a tricky one for me to explain due to the emotional complexities of being a single income household.
 So please understand that I wouldn’t be implementing this policy were it not 100% essential to keep my business around long enough to shoot your wedding.

 WHAT IF WE DECIDE TO CANCEL THE WEDDING ALTOGETHER?
 CAN WE GET A REFUND?

 Refunds on retainers for cancelled weddings are not available.
 I am not making an exception to this part of our contract.